canonical/charmed-aether-sd-core/docs/tutorials/getting_started.md

 EOF
 ```

-Create a Terraform module containing the SD-Core 5G core network, 5G radio and a cellphone
+Create a Terraform module containing the SD-Core 5G core network and a router:
-simulator and a router:

 ```console
 cat << EOF > main.tf